kazuki43zoo/mybatis-spring-native/README.md

 ### Notice for using `@MapperScan`

-If you use the `@MapperScan`, you should be specified the `sqlSessionTemplateRef` or `sqlSessionFactoryRef` as follows:
+If you use the `@MapperScan`, you should be specified either the `sqlSessionTemplateRef` or `sqlSessionFactoryRef` as follows:

 ```java
 @MapperScan(basePackages = "com.example", sqlSessionTemplateRef = "sqlSessionTemplate")